c-blake/bu/doc/tim.md

 ```
   tim [optional-params] [cmds: string...]

 Run shell commands (maybe w/escape/quoting) 2R times.
-Finds mean,stderr of
+Finds mean,"err" of
 the best runs twice and, if stable at sigma-level, merge results (reporting
-mean,stderr of the best of all runs).
+mean,"err" of the best of all runs).

   -b=, --best=  int    3   number of best times to average
   -r=, --runs=  int    10  number of outer trials